symfony/symfony-docs/security/access_denied_handler.rst

     {
         public function handle(Request $request, AccessDeniedException $accessDeniedException)
         {
-            // to some stuff...
+            // ...

             return new Response($content, 403);
         }
     }

-Then you must register your service :
+Then, register the service for the access denied handler:

 .. code-block:: yaml

     # app/config/services.yml
     services:
-        custom_handler.service.id:
+        app.security.access_denied_handler:
             class: AppBundle\Security\AccessDeniedHandler

-That's it, now on the ``foo`` firewall, all ``AccessDeniedException`` will be notified to your service.
+That's it!
+Any ``AccessDeniedException`` thrown by the ``foo`` firewall will now be handled by your service.